 When I face a room that I’m considering burning down rather than deal with the mess I created I start with three options.

-Where to Start?
+Where to Start with a Messy Home?
 Start With an Easy Win

 If I am feeling REALLY overwhelmed, and just so close to not even getting going — I will start with an easy win.
 This can mean one of two things: